SaxionMechatronics/smartnav-dataset/docs/sensors.md

 **Front-end**: It is the part of SLAM that turns raw sensor measurements into compact, useful cues about motion and the scene.
 If we use a camera for a SLAM algorithm, we will have *visual* SLAM.
-Assuming that the camera gives us images of $640\times480$, we will end up with 307200 pixels.
+Assuming that the camera gives us images of **640 x 480**, we will end up with 307200 pixels.
 This is an enormous amount of information that is very difficult to comprehend and use.
 The front-end reduces this load by extracting just the most informative bits, so the rest of the system has something manageable to work with.

 **Back-end**: It is the core algorithm, that estimates the robot’s pose and builds the map from those cues.